SpartzInc/automation_object/docs/blue_prints/base_level_configurations.md

 __Expecting__: String

-__Requirements__: Expecting web broser for Appium or Selenium, if app it will error out
+__Requirements__: Expecting web browser for either Appium or Selenium, if app it will error out

 __Description__: